 As an interdisciplinary scholar, my research broadly intersects rhetorical studies, intercultural communication and popular culture.
 During the early part of my academic career, my research focused primarily on the rhetorical dimensions of social movements.
 Drawing on research in social movement theory and protest music, Reggae, Rastafari, and the Rhetoric of Social Control (2002) traces the history and rise of reggae and the story of how an island nation commandeered the music to fashion an image and entice tourists.
 Over the last fifteen years, my research has focused primarily on examining how Mississippi promotes the blues as part of its cultural heritage.
 In I'm Feeling the Blues Right Now: Blues Tourism and the Mississippi Delta (2011), I critically examine the role public memory, authenticity and mythos play in the promotion of the Mississippi's blues culture and heritage.
 In addition to my long-standing interest in Mississippi’s blues tourism industry, I have recently embarked on a new co-authored (with Dr. Roger Gatchet, West Chester University-Pennsylvania) book project on civil rights tourism in Mississippi.
 Entitled Marking the Past, Engaging the Present: Mississippi Civil Rights Tourism, the book is under contract at the University Press of Mississippi.
 My research on popular music and dissent as well as the U.S. Civil Rights Movement intimately relates to key global initiatives of human/civil rights, social justice and reconciliation.

-I have served as a contributing writer (music reviewer) for Living Blues magazine.
+I serve as a contributing writer (music reviewer) for Living Blues magazine.

 King, Stephen A., and P. Renee Foster. “‘Leave Country Music to White Folk’?: Narratives from Contemporary African American Country Artists on Country Music and Race.”
 The Honky Tonk on the Left: Progressive Thought in Country Music.
 Amherst: U of Massachusetts P., 2018.
 214-235.